arparaschiv/solar-coronal-inversion/README.md

 The algorithm takes arrays of one or two sets of spectro-polarimetric Stokes IQUV observations to derive line of sight and/or full vector magnetic field products.

 #### **Applications:**
-Inverting magnetic field information from spectro-polarimetric solar coronal observations from instruments like DKIST Cryo-NIRSP; DL-NIRSP; COMP/UCOMP.
+Inverting magnetic field information from spectro-polarimetric solar coronal observations from instruments like DKIST Cryo-NIRSP; DL-NIRSP; MLSO COMP/UCOMP.

 ### **Documentation**

 1. Extensive documentation, **including installation instruction, dependencies, algorithm schematics and much more** is available in a dedicated documentation write-up.
-[README-CODEDOC.pdf](./codedoc-latex/README-CODEDOC.pdf).
+[README-CODEDOC.pdf](./docs/cledb-readthedocs-io-en-latest.pdf).
 2. In-depth documentation for the Bash & Fortran parallel database generation module is provided in [README-RUNDB.md](./CLEDB_BUILD/README-RUNDB.md).
 3. Installation and usage on RC systems is described in [README-SLURM.md](./README-SLURM.md).
 4. This is a beta-level release.
 Not all functionality is implemented.
 [TODO.md](./TODO.md) documents updates, current issues, and functions to be implemented in the near future.